Visit our homepage and request a professional London Man and a Van quote.

 One Man and his Van

+Anyway, I somehow managed to carry on without a serious accident or injury.
+Usually because of the way I assessed each situation, but on more than one occasion I was just lucky.
 I even took up Yoga to help keep my back and the rest of my body flexible, which I think ended up contributing greatly to my longevity as a Mover and proved the perfect antidote to the strain of constant lifting.

 The Streets of London

 It's not everyone's cup of tea driving around London, but I enjoyed that part of being a man and van too.
 While I wouldn't say I reached the same level of 'knowledge' as a top black cab driver, after a couple of years I wasn't that far behind.
 This was before SatNav's became widely available, or at least before I got one anyway, so with just a well used A-Z for reference I learnt my routes.